apache/mesos/docs/persistent-volume.md

       }
     }

-If this request succeeds, the persistent volume will be destroyed but the disk resources will still be reserved.
+If this request succeeds, the persistent volume will be destroyed, and all the files and directories associated with the volume will be deleted.
+However, the disk resources will still be reserved.
 As such, a subsequent resource offer will contain the following reserved disk resources:

     {